+Travel and tourism jobs are once again advertised as safe career choices.
 The World Travel & Tourism Council continues to work to raise awareness of Travel & Tourism as one of the world’s largest economic sectors.
-Recent research carried out by the WTTC reveals that 75 million Travel & Tourism jobs are at risk globally due to the COVID-19 pandemic, including one million in the UK and at least 6.4 million losses across the EU.
-Representing the global Travel & Tourism private sector, the WTTC claims that acting now will have a profound effect to reduce the damaging effects upon the majority of tour operators and travel agents, online and offline, and are facing due to the previously unimaginable impact of the COVID-19 pandemic.
+However, research carried out by the WTTC reveals that 75 million Travel & Tourism jobs were at risk globally during the COVID-19 pandemic, including one million in the UK and at least 6.4 million losses across the EU.
+Representing the global Travel & Tourism private sector, the WTTC claims that acting now will have a profound effect on reducing any further damaging impact for tour operators and travel agents, online and offline, are facing due to the previously unimaginable impact of the COVID-19 pandemic.

 Is now the time to buy cheap airline tickets?

 Since the coronavirus outbreak in Wuhan, China, airlines worldwide have breathed a sigh of relief since countries closed borders and passenger numbers declined.
 Airlines have been deeply discounting tickets for future flights to get people flying again now that the main fears of the COVID-19 crisis seem to be over.
 Since the Covid breakout, many more relaxed visitor requirements mean that flights are on the increase.

 Why is there a demand for Airline pilots?